Posted in 2020-2029, Film Review

 Director: Steve McQueen

-Review: When as a director, you make one of the most heart-wrenching but extremely impactful pieces of cinema to come out in this decade.
-A film that landed you the Best Picture Oscar no less, how do you follow that up?
+Review: As a director, you make one of the most heart-wrenching but extremely impactful pieces of cinema to come out in this decade.
+A film that landed you the Best Picture Oscar, no less, how do you follow that up?
 For Steve McQueen, following on from his success with the aforementioned 12 Years A Slave, the answer is simple.
 You team up with another recent Oscar winner and make another exhilarating, heart-pounding piece of cinema.
-Namely a heist film quite unlike anything the genre has concocted before.
+Namely, a heist film quite unlike anything the genre has concocted before.

 Leading the pack and fresh from her Oscar success, Viola Davis is once again superb in the role of Veronica.
 She is a woman who has been to hell and back again, both with events in her past and in the immediate aftermath of her husband’s demise.
 Yet her fiery spirit keeps her going through this turbulent time.
 Likewise for Alice (Debicki) and (Rodriguez), both of whom are also dealt with a torrid set of consequences in the wake of the heist that robbed them of their spouses.
 But with the resolute Veronica at the helm, there is no time to mope, they have some work to do.

 Though the women have the spotlight absolutely deservedly on them, Daniel Kaluyya’s portrayal of Jamal’s brother, Jatamme is magnificent and absolutely terrifying in equal measure.
-A VERY different kind of role especially in comparison to his Oscar nominated performance in Get Out, but with every moment he has on screen, his cold demeanour and brutality is enough to send shivers down the spines of the audience.
+A VERY different kind of role, especially in comparison to his Oscar-nominated performance in Get Out, but with every moment he has on screen, his cold demeanour and brutality are enough to send shivers down the spines of the audience.
 This is a man whose path you do not want to cross under any circumstances.

 With the theme of powerful women front and centre, McQueen also brilliantly weaves political drama into the story.
 There is one moment in particular that really stands out in terms of how the scene is filmed.
 And by doing it this way, it really sends a startling message about modern day America and in particular modern American politics.
 It is another film released this year that feels very timely in terms of its themes, whilst also being not afraid to pull any punches, or to let the bullets fly.